Safe Control of Feedback-Interconnected Systems via Singular Perturbations: Introduction

 \section{Introduction}

-Autonomous and complex systems operating in real world scenarios require the design of control algorithms capable of enforcing strict safety operational constraints.
-This challenging requirement has given rise to intense research efforts in the control literature, as reviewed in the recent survey \cite{hsu2023safety}.
+Autonomous systems operating in real world scenarios require control algorithms capable of enforcing safety constraints.
+This requirement has given rise to intense research efforts in the literature, see the recent survey \cite{hsu2023safety}.

-Among existing methods, Control Barrier Functions (CBFs) have emerged as a powerful tool for designing safety-critical controllers for nonlinear systems (see the comprehensive references~\cite{ames2019control,xiao2023safe,wang2025safe}).
-Their versatility has been demonstrated across different domains, including robotics~\cite{ferraguti2022safety}, autonomous vehicles~\cite{alan2023control}, and human-robot interaction~\cite{landi2019safety}.
-A major structural limitation arises when the control input does not directly affect the safety constraint, leading to a high relative degree.
+Among existing methods, Control Barrier Functions (CBFs) have emerged as a powerful tool for designing safe controllers (see the comprehensive references~\cite{ames2019control,xiao2023safe,wang2025safe}).
+Their versatility has been shown across different domains, including robotics~\cite{ferraguti2022safety}, autonomous vehicles~\cite{alan2023control}, and human-robot interaction~\cite{landi2019safety}.
+A major limitation arises when the control input does not directly affect the safety constraint, leading to a high relative degree.
 To address this, High-Order CBFs (HOCBFs) \cite{xiao2021high} have been proposed to propagate safety via successive differentiations of the constraint.
 Despite its effectiveness, this approach requires a uniform relative degree across the safe set.
-This limitation has motivated a shift toward more flexible architectures, such as leveraging input-output feedback linearization (see, e.g.,~\cite{cohen2024constructive}), rectified CBFs~\cite{ong2024rectified}, or designs based on the backstepping technique~\cite{freeman1993backstepping}.
+This limitation has motivated a shift toward more flexible architectures, such as those based on input-output feedback linearization (see, e.g.,~\cite{cohen2024constructive}), rectified CBFs~\cite{ong2024rectified}, or the backstepping~\cite{freeman1993backstepping}.